valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

   easier (those were a blessing), and the latter one sets the audio layout for AppleALC, which I figured was 11 on my earlier Hackintosh setups,
+* also in `NVRAM`, set `prev-lang:kbd` to a blank string to prevent the macOS installer being loaded in Russian,
 * used [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate
   a `iMac17,1` SMBIOS and configured the matching parameters in `PlatformInfo/Generic`.